fishieststick/rpi-bootonce/README.md

 # bootonce

-`bootonce` is a small Raspberry Pi 5 and Compute Module 5 recovery helper.
+`bootonce` is a lightweight Raspberry Pi 5 and Compute Module 5 recovery helper.

-## Why this exists

-`bootonce` was built for Raspberry Pi 5 and CM5 field recovery.

-The goal is to let a technician boot once into a USB or NVMe recovery OS, repair or reflash the internal OS, and then return to the normal boot path without permanently changing the EEPROM boot order.
+It was built for field recovery workflows where a technician needs to boot once into a USB or NVMe recovery OS, repair or reflash the internal OS, and then return to the normal boot path without permanently changing the EEPROM boot order.

-This is especially useful for CM5 systems with eMMC, remote Raspberry Pi Connect access, and recovery USB images.
+## What it does

-It gives technicians one short command interface for:
+`bootonce` provides one short command interface for:

 * one-time USB boot override
 * one-time NVMe boot override